microsoft/nni/docs/en_US/reference/experiment_config.rst

 searchSpaceFile
 ---------------

-Path_ to a JSON file containing the search space.
+Path_ to the JSON file containing the search space.

 type: ``Optional[str]``

 Search space format is determined by tuner.
-Common format for built-in tuners is documeted `here <../Tutorial/SearchSpaceSpec.rst>`__.
+The common format for built-in tuners is documented  `here <../Tutorial/SearchSpaceSpec.rst>`__.

 Mutually exclusive to `searchSpace`_.